 The luteal phase is the time between you ovulate and when your next period arrives.
 It has a fixed length contrary to the follicular phase, and therefore it’s handy to know it to predict your period start.

 If you don’t know your luteal length or it doesn’t match the suggested numbers, then we recommend just leaving this setting as it is – at 14 days.
 The app takes 14 days as an average length and can adjust it if the symptoms and events you log show another number.
 The best way to let the app determine your luteal phase is to enter basal body temperature on a daily basis throughout the cycle, as well as your ovulation test results.
 The app will then recognize your actual luteal phase duration.

 This usually happens when you enable a reminder for oral contraceptives (since ovulation gets suppressed in your body).
-So we hide ovulation predictions as they become inaccurate.
-Once you disable the OC reminder, your ovulation calculator will re-appear.
+Once you disable the OC reminder, your ovulation prediction will appear in the calendar.

-It’s always possible that your cycle can become a bit irregular.
-There may be various reasons for this including but not limited to hormonal imbalance, illness, medications, over-exercising, changes in nutrition, stress, sudden weight gain or loss, and even travelling.
-Numerous studies show that the variation of the menstrual cycle length is normal.
+First of all, it's possible that your cycle length may vary slightly.
+There may be various reasons for this, including hormonal imbalance, illness, medications, over-exercising, changes in nutrition, stress, sudden weight gain or loss, and even traveling.
+Numerous studies show that the variation of the menstrual cycle length by up to a week is normal.